Prometheus Long-term Storage

 The docs also raise some interesting questions:

-• "v1.5 and earlier, all Prometheus data goes into a single measurement named _ and the Prometheus measurement name is stored in the name label" - Odd, in the data we see a common _measurement value for all "prometheus_remote_write" metrics; _field and other _* values are used; the measurement name is actually stored under _field, and we also have a name property which in our case is the name of the observed container.
-At odds with the statement.
+• "v1.5 and earlier, all Prometheus data goes into a single measurement named _ and the Prometheus measurement name is stored in the name label"; Odd statement, since in the data we see a common _measurement value for all "prometheus_remote_write" metrics; _field and other _* values are used; the measurement name is actually stored under _field, and we also have a name property which in our case is the name of the observed container.

 • "This format is different than the format used by the Telegraf Prometheus input plugin." - Since we are using Telegraf, could it be why we see inconsystencies?; no follow-on links or comments are present in the docs, so a bit more sign-posting would be ace.